Support the WorldLaserNet.com

 We want to send a laser beam around the world.If you tweet or buzz about our WorldLaserNet.com you can get a badge with your twitter or buzzname at the end of the laser beam in your city.The only thing you must do is to send a newspaper article to you local newspaper.

 In the next step the newspaper publishes a report at the feuilleton about our WorldLaserNet.com art project.
-If we find a sponsor in your city that buys a WorldLaserNet node for his roof, you will get 2500 USD.
+If we find a sponsor in your city that buys a WorldLaserNet node for his roof, your name will be on the local lasernode webpage forever.

 We tweet and buzz from the account @Lightartist or Oliver.Bienkowski@googlemail.com about the WorldLaserNet.com art project.